grzesiek-galezowski/tdd-ebook/manuscript/160_Composable_Design.md

   = new CompanyPolicies(new NoSqlRepository());
 ```

 without changing the code of `CompanyPolicies`.
 This means that `CompanyPolicies` does not need to know what `Repository` exactly it is composed with, as long as this `Repository` follows the required interface and meets expectations of `CompanyPolicies` (e.g. does not throw exceptions when it is not supposed to do so).
-An implementation of `Repository` may be itself a very complex and composed of another set of classes, for example something like this:
+An implementation of `Repository` may be itself a very complex and composed of another set of classes, for example, something like this:

 ```csharp
 new SqlRepository(